cjxe/blog/_posts/why-and-how-to-review-code-change/2023-10-14-why-and-how-to-review-code-change.md

 	<figcaption>The project management triangle</figcaption>
 </figure>

 Imagine that we are a dot in the triangle.
 We may only stay in a single spot.
-According to this triangle, when we hire more people, the cost will increase, so the time time and the amount of features it introduces will decrease.
+According to this triangle, when we hire more people, the cost will increase, so the time and the amount of features it introduces will decrease.

 Depending on the business model, the project managers might be more lenient on one side; however, most businesses aim to be in the middle.
 Luckily, there are **many examples** of companies and their practices which **proved to be successful** in solving big problems by managing many people and yet maintaining a high quality for their solutions.
 So, I went through some of the most money-generating big and tech businesses, and read their **Software Engineering handbooks** (e.g., [Google's handbook](https://abseil.io/resources/swe-book)).
 I learned how they achieve high-quality solutions with many people, and I will be sharing my understanding.